thomascombe/opinionated-php-laravel-guidelines/README.md

 ```

 ### String concatenation

-For concat string prefer In-string variables.
+For concatenate strings prefer In-string variables.
-Second solution is `sprintf`, it's more readable and maintainable than concat string.
+You can also use `sprintf()` for more complex use cases.

 ```php
 // Very good